SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 ### Simple questions

-For simple questions, you can get away with asking the question over text chat.
+For simple questions, try to phrase it so they have easy options, then you can get away with it.

-Try to make your question a yes/no question so it is simple to answer.
-Even better ask the person to react with 👍 thumbs up for yes or 😡 angry face for no. That makes it as simple as possible to respond so you can even catch people who are extremely busy!
+Try to give 2 options and ask them to thumbs up👍 their preferred option.
+That makes it as simple as possible to respond so you can even catch people who are extremely busy!

 ![Figure: ✅ Good example - the question and options are easy for a busy person to action ](no-hello.jpg)